vratidc/vratidc.github.io/index.md

 # IMXD Lab

 The IMXD Lab is a design and research lab exploring the domains of Virtual Reality, Augmented Reality, Mixed Reality, VR filmmaking and several allied and emerging fields.
-The portfolio of work ranges from design and development projects, experiemental studies, research projects, exploratory works, workshops and academic publications.
+The portfolio of works ranges from design and development projects, experiemental studies, research projects, exploratory works, workshops and academic publications.
 <br><br>

 <div class="single-home-updates">